-The Management of the IQAC Cell in the University has shown the commitment towards the green auditing during the preaudit meeting.
+The Management of the IQAC Cell in the University has shown the commitment towards the Green and Environmental auditing during the pre-audit meeting.
 They were ready to encourage supporting all green activities.
 It was decided to promote all activities that are environment friendly such as awareness programs on the environment, campus farming, planting more trees, biodiversity management on the campus etc., after the green auditing.
 The management of the University was willing to formulate policies based on green auditing report.